wohdek21/Project-Roll/README.md

 It's like SteamOS!

 # Functions
-This project also contains Flipper Zero's functions such as RFID Cloning or emulating, NFC Reading and Writing, IR Reading and emulating and Radio reading and emulating.
+This project also contains Flipper Zero features such as:

+- emulation, reading and writing of RFID cards at 13.56 Mhz.
+- emulate, read, and write NFC tags.
+- emulation and reading of the IR signal.
+- receiving and transmitting a radio signal at a frequency of 433MHz.

-If you want for Roll to be without these functions, alright it's all your selection.
-Also there are some USB Type-C and Mini HDMI for connecting keyboard, mouse and monitor.
+If you want Roll to be without these features, well, it's all up to you.
+And also there are some USB Type-C and Mini HDMI for connecting keyboard, mouse and monitor.

 # Parts
 - First and main part is Raspberry Pi 4.
 This is the brains of our Roll.